 To prolong the shelf life of your frother and keep the taste of the milk unaffected, make sure to periodically remove and thoroughly clean all the removable parts with warm soapy water and sponge.

 Ans: If you want to try out non-dairy options for your morning cup of Joe, I’d suggest using almond, oat or soy milk, preferably the barista blend.
 It’s slightly more expensive than the regular stuff but is very worth it.
 Also, homemade, freshly-extracted nut milk can yield high-density microfoam with the right equipment.

 2. What is the thickest non-dairy milk?

 Ans: Coconut milk, without a doubt.
 It has high-fat content which results in pleasantly sweet, creamy-textured foam.
 However, the same high fat content also makes foaming coconut milk annoyingly difficult.

 It prevents the protein (casein to be more specific) from stabilizing the foam.
 With a milk frother, it could possibly take twice as long as almond, oat or soy milk to foam up.

 3. Can you froth almond milk in a frother?

 Ans: Yes, you can as long as you use high-quality milk which roughly means more nut milk and less water.
 Also, make sure it’s super fresh and unsweetened because you don’t want any sweetener or acidity regulators in the milk.
 Additives affect the foamability of the

 Not going to lie.
-Frothing milk, especially non-dairy options like almond, soy, or coconut milk, to perfection is a rocket-science.
-But with the right kind of milk, strong technique, and a quality milk frother, you can totally create Instagram and drool-worthy latte, cappuccino, and a host of other coffee-based drinks without robbing a bank or joining a barista training program.
+Frothing milk, especially non-dairy options like almond, soy, or coconut milk, to perfection is a rocket science.
+But with the right kind of milk, strong technique, and a best milk frother, you can totally create Instagram and drool-worthy latte, cappuccino, and a host of other coffee-based drinks without robbing a bank or joining a barista training program.